 Certain new transformative devices and antimicrobial products may qualify under an alternative inpatient new technology add-on payment pathway discussed in 42 CFR 412.87(c) and (d).

 The Medicare Electronic Application Request Information System™ (MEARIS™) allows users to submit new technology add-on payment applications, requests for ICD-10-PCS procedure codes, or MS-DRG classification change requests.
-Beginning with FY 2024 MS-DRG classification change requests, we’ll only accept requests submitted through MEARIS and we’ll no longer accept email requests.
+Starting with FY 2024 MS-DRG classification change requests, we only accept requests submitted through MEARIS™ and no longer accept email requests.

 Hospital Readmissions Reduction Program

-The Hospital Readmissions Reduction Program (HRRP) encourages hospitals to improve communication and care coordination to better engage patients and caregivers in discharge plans and, in turn, reduce avoidable readmissions.
+The HRRP is a Medicare value-based purchasing program that encourages hospitals to improve communication and care coordination to better engage patients and caregivers in discharge plans and, in turn, reduce avoidable readmissions.
 The program supports the national goal of improving health care for Americans by linking payment to the quality of hospital care.

 Hospital Value-Based Purchasing Program

-The Hospital Value-Based Purchasing (VBP) Program delivers upward, downward, or neutral adjustments to participating hospitals’ base operating MS-DRG payments, based on their quality measure performance.
+The Hospital VBP Program delivers upward, downward, or neutral adjustments to participating hospitals’ base operating MS-DRG payments based on their quality measure performance.
 We fund value-based incentive payments by reducing hospitals’ base operating MS-DRG payment amounts.
-Hospitals may earn back more than, all, or less than the applicable reduced percentage each year.
 The Hospital VBP Program generally applies to all acute IPPS hospitals, with certain exceptions.

 Hospital-Acquired Condition Reduction Program

-A hospital-acquired condition (HAC) is a condition a patient gets during hospitalization (the condition wasn’t present on admission).
+A HAC is a condition a patient gets during hospitalization (the condition wasn’t present on admission).
 The HAC Reduction Program is a value-based purchasing program that links Medicare payments to health care quality in the inpatient hospital setting.

-We reduce overall Medicare IPPS payments (by 1%) for hospitals that rank in the worst-performing quartile of all hospitals on measures of HACs.
-Under the HAC, hospitals are ranked on their total of preventable conditions, like falls, surgical site infections, and catheter-associated urinary tract infections.
+We reduce overall Medicare IPPS payments by 1% for hospitals that rank in the worst-performing quartile of all hospitals on measures of HACs.
+Under the HAC Reduction Program, hospitals are ranked on their total of preventable conditions, like falls, surgical site infections, and catheter-associated urinary tract infections.